 All work is supervised by surgical attendings and senior residents.
-Teaching during daily rounds, in the operating room, in clinic and in weekly didactics.
+Teaching occurs during daily rounds, in the operating room, in clinic and in twice weekly didactic sessions.
+All patients will be presented to a senior team member, and direct supervision will be provided during all procedures or surgeries.

-Criteria for Outstanding Grade: Performing at the level expected for an intern in the quality of notes, such as histories and physicals and consults, the quality of generating a differential diagnosis and quality of patient care.
+Criteria for Outstanding Grade: Performing at or beyond the level expected for an intern in the quality of notes, such as histories and physicals and consults, the quality of generating a differential diagnosis and quality of patient care.
+Demonstrating appropriate knowledge on responses to questions of patient care on ward rounds.
+Demonstrating appropriate knowledge in OR and clinics.